ptgamr/upnext/README.md

 [TNW: UpNext is a slick YouTube- and SoundCloud-powered music player for Chrome](http://thenextweb.com/apps/2015/05/27/soundcloudify-is-a-slick-youtube-and-soundcloud-powered-music-player-for-chrome/)

 [If you like UpNext, buy its author a cup of Vietnamese coffee :)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=PJHLAT7APWS62&lc=VN&item_name=SoundCloudify&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

+*UpNext* is named "SoundCloudify" before.
+However, it has been taken down from Chrome Store because it has `SoundCloud` part in uts name.
+Therefore, it has been renamed to UpNext.

 ##KEY FEATURES:
 - Music Discovery